Generation of Threat: Crediting football players for creating dangerous actions in an unbiased way: Ligue 1 2021-22 season analysis

 Each position on the pitch imposes a different role on the player who occupies it.
 In particular, we cannot expect the same player to produce the same GoT metrics at two different positions.
 Therefore, we choose to evaluate players when they play in a particular position.
 This approach will also allow us to determine the optimal position for a player to maximize a GoT metric of interest.
 Additionally, we apply a filter to consider only players who play at least 600 minutes at a given position, with playing time calculated based on games in which the player features for at least 45 minutes. \\

 \\ Given a player and a position, we record the games in which the player occupies the position.
 The remaining positions may feature different players at each game.
 Whenever a player from his team is substituted, we do not consider the rest of the game in the construction of the counting process.
 We fit a Hawkes process and assign to the player the generated threat indices of his position.
-Tables \ref{tab:directdanger} and \ref{tab:totaldanger} present the top twenty players in Ligue 1 in terms of GoT$^d$ and GoT$^i_{90}$, respectively (see Tables \ref{tab:fullrankingdirect} and \ref{tab:fullrankingtotal} in Appendix \ref{app:ranking} for the Top 100).
+Tables \ref{tab:directdanger} and \ref{tab:totaldanger} present the top twenty players in Ligue 1 in terms of GoT$^{(dir)}$ and GoT$^{(ind)}_{90}$, respectively (see Tables \ref{tab:fullrankingdirect} and \ref{tab:fullrankingtotal} in Appendix \ref{app:ranking} for the Top 100).
+The tables also include Monte Carlo estimates of the standard error using $100$ samples.
 We display these two indices because they quantify the two extremes of the danger generation process.
-GoT$^d$ isolates the direct impact of players while GoT$^i_{90}$ measures their participation in the chain of events leading to threats. \\
+GoT$^{(dir)}$ isolates the direct impact of players while GoT$^{(ind)}_{90}$ measures their participation in the chain of events leading to threats. \\

 \\ In reference to the results in Section \ref{subsec:toy}, one should keep in mind that the fewer minutes a player plays in a position, the less accurate the estimate of his generated threat is.
 Moreover, our estimation relies on selected games only.
 When a player has a limited number of minutes in a position, a good GoT metric should be interpreted as a measure of performance across the considered games only.
-For example, Moses Simon ranking third in GoT$^d$ should not be surprising as he provided seven assists in the 1200 minutes but only gave one more assist in the remaining games when the team plays in a different formation or when he plays in a different position. \\
+For example, Moses Simon ranking third in GoT$^{(dir)}$ should not be surprising as he provided seven assists in the 1200 minutes but only gave one more assist in the remaining games when the team plays in a different formation or when he plays in a different position. \\

 \\ Below are some observations based on the results: